Damon Heta: 2024: First major semi-final

 At the 2024 World Championship, Heta ensured his first appearance in the last 16 of the event following a 4–3 win over Berry van Peer in the third round.
 He was defeated 4–1 by Scott Williams.

 Heta reached the semi-finals of a major event for the first time at the UK Open.
 He achieved wins over Simon Whitlock 10–8, Nathan Aspinall 10–9 and Gian van Veen 10–8 en route to the quarter-finals.
 He was drawn against 2024 World Championship runner-up Luke Littler.
 Their quarter-final match – noted for its high standard of play – saw Heta almost squander 8–4 and 9–6 leads as Littler fought back but Heta hit double 16 to win 10–8.
 He was drawn to play Dimitri Van den Bergh in the semi-finals, to whom he lost 11–6.

 Heta won another two ranking titles during the year.
 He claimed his first title in February at Players Championship 4 with an 8–4 win over Chris Dobey in the final.
 He then won his second title in August by defeating Ryan Searle 8–3 in the final of Players Championship 18.
 Heta was also runner-up at the New Zealand Darts Masters, losing 8–2 to Luke Humphries in the final.

+In October, Heta reached a career-high of sixth in the PDC World Rankings.